Updated on 2025-05-16 GMT+08:00

 Performing a Partial Download

 When only partial data of an object is required, you can download data falling within a specific range.
-If the specified range is 0 to 1000, data at the 0th to the 1000th bytes, 1001 bytes in total, will be returned.
+If the specified range is from 0 to 1,000, data from byte 0 to byte 1,000, 1,001 bytes in total, are returned.
 If the specified range is invalid, data of the whole object will be returned.
 Sample code is as follows:

 // Hard-coded or plaintext AK/SK are risky.
 For security purposes, encrypt your AK/SK and store them in the configuration file or environment variables.
 In this example, the AK/SK are stored in environment variables for identity authentication.
 Before running this example, configure environment variables ACCESS_KEY_ID and SECRET_ACCESS_KEY_ID.